victorandrei03/columnar-transposition-cipher---the-boxes-problem/README.md

 Involves reversing the steps of Encoding B. <br />
 3.2.
 Input <br />
 • The initial text will be read on the first line. <br />
-• On the following lines, the names of the operations to be applied (EncodingA, EncodingB, DecodingA, DecodingB) will be read, followed by a space and the encoding argument (char* for A and int for B). <br />
+• On the following lines, the names of the operations to be applied (CodificareA, CodificareB, DecodificareA, DecodificareB) will be read, followed by a space and the encoding argument (char* for A and int for B). <br />
 • Reading will stop when "STOP" is entered. <br />
 3.3.
 Output <br />
 The program will display the result of each operation (encoding/decoding) after each operation. <br />